 The famed jazz trumpeter, broadcaster and quizmaster was a regular visitor to his father’s home in Grundisburgh, enjoying the solitude of Suffolk’s scenic countryside.

-Humphrey’s father George, the second son of the 8th Viscount of Cobham, moved to Suffolk after retiring as a housemaster at Eton College, in 1945 and stayed there until his death, aged 79, in 1962.
+Humphrey’s father, George, the second son of the 8th Viscount of Cobham, moved to Suffolk after retiring as a housemaster at Eton College in 1945 and stayed there until his death, aged 79, in 1962.

-Although an accomplished jazz musician, Humphrey’s celebrity stemmed from his roles on radio with I’m Sorry I haven’t a Clue and The Best of Jazz.
+Although an accomplished jazz musician, Humphrey’s celebrity stemmed from his roles on the radio with I’m Sorry I haven’t a Clue and The Best of Jazz.

 Marcus Evans – Ipswich Town

 The owner and chairman of Ipswich Town Football Club spent his early years in a family cottage in the small village of Walsham le Willows, near Bury St Edmunds.

 That abiding memory was a factor when he bought the Portman Road club in 2007 at a knockdown price.
 The 49-year-old Evans is listed 143rd in the Sunday Times Rich List with a £625 million fortune from companies which employ more than 3,000 people worldwide.

 A keen golfer, he has two homes in London but is a regular visitor to Suffolk, often arriving by helicopter and staying and dining close to the Ipswich club.
 See places to stay